 Quarterman was primarily responsible for the design and implementation of a distillation process for purifying large quantities of hydrogen fluoride, needed to separate and enrich Uranium-235 isotopes.

-After the war, he worked at the Argonne National Laboratory, where he would remain for the next thirty years.
+After the war, he worked at the Argonne National Laboratory in Chicago, where he would remain for the next thirty years.

 Beyond his work on the bomb, Quarterman worked with fluoride solutions to create new chemical compounds.
 In 1967, he developed a corrosive resistant “window” made of diamonds in order to better study hydrogen fluoride.
 He also created a novel xenon compound and assisted in the development of the first nuclear reactor for atomic-powered submarines.

 24. Joan Murrell Owens discovered some new species of coral

 Scientific discipline: Marine biologist

 Owens was born in Miami, Florida, and was the youngest of three children.
 Growing up near the sea, she soon showed an interest in ocean life and her parents encouraged her ambitions to become a marine biologist.

 She attended Fisk University, which didn’t offer any Marine Biology courses.
 So instead, Owens studied Fine Art, and later received an MS degree in guidance counseling and reading therapy.
 She went on to teach children at a psychiatric hospital, undergraduate students, and educationally disadvantaged high school students, setting up educational programs that still influence US government policy.

 She never forgot her childhood dream, however, and in 1970 she entered George Washington University, combining modules in geology and zoology to create the equivalent to a marine biology course. which together, allowed her to study marine biology.
 She received her BS in geology in 1973 and her MS in 1976, returning to Howard as a professor of geology in 1976.
 In 1985, Owens became the first African American woman to gain a geology PhD.